|Tax Bracket (Single)||Marginal Tax Rate|

 - The Oklahoma tax brackets on this page were last updated from the Oklahoma Department of Revenue in November, 2012.
 Please contact us if any of our Oklahoma tax data is incorrect or out of date.

-- Oklahoma tax return forms are available from the TaxFormFinder.org or the Oklahoma Department of Revenue.
+- Oklahoma tax return forms are available on the Oklahoma tax forms page or the Oklahoma Department of Revenue.

 - Before the official 2015 Oklahoma income tax brackets are released, the brackets used on this page are an estimate based on the previous year's brackets.
 These numbers are subject to change if new Oklahoma tax tables are released.